InternetOfPins/OnePin/README.md

 - Reverse logic, some libraries make an internal management of pin normal state.
 We need not.
 - Signal NA pins by using VoidPin, this abstraction removes pin output code.

-Enrich the embedded development with some extra connectivity, by providing abstraction of external pins but also allowing devices to publish direct or indirect owned pins, providing a flow path for pin information/signals.
+Enrich the embedded development with some extra connectivity, by providing abstraction of external pins but also allowing devices to publish direct or indirect owned pins, **providing a flow path for pin information/signals**.

 ## Goals